mongodb/mongo-go-driver/docs/migration-2.0.md

 - `MarshalExtJSONAppendWithRegistry`
 - `MarshalExtJSONAppendWithContext`

-Here is an example of a registry that multiplies the input value by -1 when encoding for a `negatedInt.`
+Here is an example of a registry that multiplies the input value by -1 when encoding for a `negatedInt`.

 ```go
 type negatedInt int